 Students enrolled in Academic Programs at Platt College should complete the steps listed below well in advance of the anticipated need for services and accommodations.
-Students should allow for a reasonable period of time for the proper evaluation of requests and the implementation of approved requests:
+Students should allow for a reasonable period for the proper evaluation of requests and the implementation of approved requests:

 - 1. Students must meet admissions eligibility requirements for their intended Academic Program before requesting accommodations. - 2.
-Prospective students requiring accommodations should first contact the Campus President.
-Documentation of disabilities and needs may be required and subject to verification, and the Campus President will direct prospective students to the Academic Dean, who can provide complete information.
+Prospective students requiring accommodations should first contact the Academic Dean.
+Documentation of disabilities and needs may be required and subject to verification, who can provide complete information.
 Existing students requiring accommodations should contact the Academic Dean. - 3.
 Platt College will make a case-by-case determination of the student's need for any requested auxiliary aids, accommodations, or special services determined to be necessary. - 4.
 The Academic Dean will address all accommodations which affect the physical structure, furnishings, or equipment in coordination with the Campus President.